KindleModding/kindlemodding.github.io/content/firmware-and-flashing/kv-flash-new-firmware.md

 # Forcing KV to run 5.14+
 Thanks to [`katadelos`](https://www.mobileread.com/forums/showthread.php?t=343385) for figuring this out.

-{: .warning}
-This is **extremely advanced** and can brick your Kindle Voyage.
+<p class="warning">This is **extremely advanced** and can brick your Kindle Voyage.
 This is also highly experimental.
-There will be little support if things go wrong as there are few people who can even help you recover if this goes wrong.
+There will be little support if things go wrong as there are few people who can even help you recover if this goes wrong.</p>

 <br/>
 In terms of hardware, like iPhones, the PW3 and KV are almost identical.
 They have an identical partition layout, meaning that it is possible to cross-flash the firmware from one device to another.